Best Wine with Pizza — What Actually Works by Topping

 Margherita and Vegetable Pizzas — Lighter Options

+Probably should have opened with this section, honestly.
+Margherita is the purest version of the form — tomato, fresh mozzarella, basil — and it’s where most people should start when thinking seriously about pizza and wine.
 Fresh basil is delicate.
 Good mozzarella is milky and mild.
-If you bring a full-bodied red to a Margherita pizza, you’re essentially yelling over a quiet conversation.
+Bring a full-bodied red to a Margherita and you’re essentially yelling over a quiet conversation.
 The wine wins, and you lose the pizza.

 Chianti — Again, For Good Reason